 Persistent nasal congestion, sinus pressure, and nasal drainage lasting more than 10 days are frequent symptoms of a sinus infection.
-Otolaryngologist Lloyd Loft, MD, FACS, at his New York City office located on the Upper Eastside Midtown East, can provide expert diagnosis and management of your sinus problems including both medical and surgical care.
+Otolaryngologist Lloyd Loft, MD, FACS, at his offices located in Mount Kisco, NY, and Katonah, NY, can provide expert diagnosis and management of your sinus problems including both medical and surgical care.
 Dr. Loft is one of the most experienced ENT physicians in the NYC area in minimally invasive endoscopic sinus surgery procedures including balloon sinuplasty.
 Call Lloyd M Loft, MD or schedule a consultation online for comprehensive evaluation and treatment of your sinus problems.

 A sinus infection is an inflammation of the delicate membranes that line the sinuses.
 The sinuses are air-filled cavities within the bones around your nose and behind your cheeks that connect and drain through small channels into your nose.
 Sinusitis most commonly develops when inflammation from infections or allergies causes the sinus lining to swell and blocking the small channels that naturally drain the sinuses.
 This blockage causes the mucous and infectious secretions to become trapped in the nose and sinuses.